bh-projects/microcontroller-class-kit/README.md

 # microcontroller-class-kit

 This is a basic kit that includes one FPGA board, one TI ARM Cortex M4 Launchpad board, and jumper wires.  <br />
 This kit will be used throughout ESET 349 course in *Spring of 2019*.
-Students **do not** require to bring their own for the course since they will be accessible during lab hours.
-However, it is recommended to have your own kit for their own learning purposes.
+Students **do not** require to bring these items to the labs since they will be accessible during lab hours.
+However, it is recommended to have your own kit for a learning purpose.

 The details were listed below.
 They are available from several vendors such as TI, terasic, Amazon, digikey, or mouser. <br />